Select Language |

 • The innermost layer represents Values.
 These are individual emotional preferences and are mainly influenced by the country culture where you grew up.
 For example, the influence of a country’s hierarchical preference on leadership behaviours and expectations.

 Symbols, heroes, and rituals together constitute the organisational or company culture and are also referred to as practices.
 These can be practised and can be changed with effort.
 Whereas the innermost values are set in the early years of one’s life and are mostly unchangeable.
 Someone growing up in the UK will carry British values with them their whole life but can learn or adapt to new organisational cultures as they move from one company to another.
 So, the national culture of the members and where the company is operating influences the culture of the organisation.
+A company culture assessment will break your existing culture down into these important parts.

 Types of Company Culture